 - Retrace from 7 o’clock to 5 o’clock and continue for release stroke.

-Handwriting without Tears (also called Learning without Tears) has a printing and cursive program with specific verbal prompting.
+Handwriting without Tears (affiliate link) (also called Learning without Tears) has a printing and cursive program with specific verbal prompting.
 They also use the whole body and narratives in teaching letter formation.

 The Three Ps when Writing

 Don’t forget the three Ps outlined by the International Dyslexia Association, when doing writing tasks (important to know about as tools in which dyslexia occupational therapy can support):

 - Posture: The student sits with back straight or tilted slightly forward and feet firmly on the floor.
 The desktop should be no more than two inches above the elbow when the arm is hanging down by the student’s side.
 If the desk cannot be adjusted, use a pillow and a box or stool so that the feet are not left to dangle.
 Both elbows should be on the table—we call this the “listening and learning position.”
 Read about writing posture for more tips and tools.

 - Paper Position: The paper must be slanted at a forty-five degree angle that is parallel to the writing arm.
 The arm can pivot freely from the elbow as the writing moves across the page.
 The non-writing hand is used to secure and move the page.
 Correct positioning is especially important to avoid the left-handed hook.
 Anna Gillingham said that people who use this hooked position are “a monument to the ignorance or laziness of that child’s teacher.”
 Taping or painting a “V” at the bottom of the desk can serve as a reminder.
 Another method is to have parallel lines slanted according to the child’s handedness as a guide.
 If paper position is a problem, check out this blog post on paper position for cursive writing.